Trial by ordeal: English common law

-Suppression
+Opposition and suppression

+Opposition to and criticism of trial by ordeal "arose virtually as early as the period when evidence for the ordeal first becomes plentiful".
+Early in the 8th century, Liutprand, King of the Lombards, expressed doubts about the ordeal in his laws, stating "we are uncertain about the ordeal and we have heard of many men who have lost their case through the duel unjustly".
+Full opposition to the ordeal appears with the Carolingian Renaissance in the 9th century.
+Archbishop Agobard of Lyon wrote two books critiquing the ordeal, Aduersus legem Gundobadi ad Ludouicum and De diuinis sententiis contra iudicium Dei.
+The Song of Count Timo criticizes the ordeal for obviating the need for reason and wisdom, contrary to best Christian practices.
+Pope Stephen V (r.
+885–891) opposed ordeals in his letter Consuluisti.
+Archbishop Hincmar of Reims, in defending the ordeal, summarizes several critiques, including that the ordeal is a human invention that God has not guaranteed; that the ordeal can be influenced by magic and so is unreliable; and that the ordeal of cold water, in which God miraculously 'saves' the guilty is contrary to justice.

 Popes were generally opposed to ordeals, although there are some apocryphal accounts describing their cooperation with the practice.
 At first there was no general decree against ordeals, and they were only declared unlawful in individual cases.
 Eventually Pope Innocent III in Fourth Council of the Lateran (1215) promulgated a canon forbidding blessing of participants before ordeals.
 This decision was followed by further prohibitions by synods in thirteenth and fourteenth centuries.
-The Holy Roman Emperor Frederick II (1194–1250) was the first king who explicitly outlawed trials by ordeal as they were considered irrational (Constitutions of Melfi).
-In England, things started to change with Henry III of England (1220).
+The Holy Roman Emperor Frederick II (1194–1250) was the first king who explicitly outlawed trials by ordeal as they were considered "irrational" (Constitutions of Melfi).
+In England, things started to change with King Henry III (1220).